Staff and Students

 Joanna Zhou

-I am a Junior majoring in Psychology and minoring in Writing Seminars!
+I am a Senior at Johns Hopkins University, majoring in Psychology and minoring in Writing Seminars!
 I am so excited to work in the lab to dive deeper into the minds of babies.
 I am extremely interested in learning about their thinking and logical processes and how that may lead to specific reasoning processes as adolescents.
 Working in the Lab for Child Development will allow me to build a strong foundation towards becoming a Child Psychologist!

 Screenshot 2023-02-10 at 10.59.49 AMShivanie Patiram

-I am a Junior Cognitive Science major taking prerequisite courses for my future career in neonatal/pediatric nursing.
+I am a Senior Cognitive Science major at Johns Hopkins Universtiy, taking prerequisite courses for my future career in neonatal/pediatric nursing.
 I am so excited to be a part of the Lab for Child Development and learn more about the fascinating minds of children!
 By participating in such important research, I hope to ultimately contribute to a deeper understanding of how children acquire certain skills and be able to apply this to medicine!

 Screenshot 2023-03-06 at 1.29.01 PMKyarie Shelton

-I am a Sophomore majoring in Psychology.
+I am a Junior at Johns Hopkins University, majoring in Psychology.
 I am incredibly grateful to be a research assistant in the Lab for Child Development because I have the chance to gain a unique insight into the minds of babies and toddlers.
 Since the birth of my two little sisters, I have been extremely fascinated with baby brain development.
 Additionally, I am beyond excited to apply what I learn in the Lab for Child Development to my future career as a physician.

 Screenshot 2023-03-07 at 12.07.31 PMArianna Sforza